TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 ### "Operating high traffic websites on Kubernetes" by Salman Iqbal (Appvia)

-Described the concepts of services, cloud loadbalancer and ingress.
+Described the concepts of services, cloud load balancer and ingress.
 Then continued on how to scale an ingress controller using [KEDA](https://keda.sh/): Kubernetes Event-Driven Autoscaling.

 Samples based on [this Nginx tutorial](https://www.nginx.com/blog/microservices-march-reduce-kubernetes-latency-with-autoscaling/).

 ### "Gateway API: The new way to travel north/south" by Ara Pulido (Datadog)

-The `Ingress` resource mixes responsibilities of the infrastructure provider, cluster operator and application developer.
+The `Ingress` resource mixes the responsibilities of the infrastructure provider, cluster operator and application developer.
 This can become problematic.

 [Gateway API](https://gateway-api.sigs.k8s.io/) does not _replace_ Ingress but can provide solutions where Ingress is too limited.